stanfordnlp/CoreNLP/_pages/memory-time.md

 java -cp "$STANFORD_CORENLP_HOME/*" edu.stanford.nlp.pipeline.StanfordCoreNLP -file James-Joyce-Ulysses-ch13.txt -outputFormat json
 ```

 However, the default runs a lot of annotators, some of them very expensive.
 This is a great command if you want to have your text parsed and coreference run on it.
-However, if really the only things that you are going to use are parts of speech and named entities, you can get your processing done orders of magnitude more quickly by turning off expensive annotators like parsing and coreference.
+However, if really the only things that you are going to use are parts of speech and named entities, you can get your processing done an order of magnitude more quickly by turning off expensive annotators like parsing and coreference.

 If you run the above command in CoreNLP v.3.7.0 or later, your annotation speed is probably about 200 tokens per second.
 That’s 3 orders of magnitude slower than just tokenizing and sentence splitting, but actually this is the new good news for this version.
 We’ve changed the default annotator pipeline to make things _faster_.